Mono language (California): Western Mono

-The number of Native speakers in 1994 ranged from 37 to 41.
-The majority of speakers are from the Northfork Rancheria and the community of Auberry.
-The Big Sandy Rancheria and Dunlap have from 12 to 14 speakers.
+Hinton (1994), presenting undated figures, estimated the number of native speakers to be between 37 and 41.
+The majority of speakers were from the Northfork Rancheria and the community of Auberry.
+The Big Sandy Rancheria and Dunlap had from 12 to 14 speakers.
+Golla (2007), also with undated figures, estimated the number of Western Mono speakers to be over 20, with another 100 semi-speakers.

 The Northfork Mono are developing a dictionary, and both they and the Big Sandy Rancheria provide language classes.
 While not all are completely fluent, about 100 members of Northfork have "some command of the language."
 In the late 1950s, Lamb compiled a dictionary and grammar of Northfork Mono.
 The Western Mono language has a number of Spanish loanwords dating to the period of Spanish colonization of the Californias, as well as loanwords from Yokuts and Miwok.

 Owens Valley Paiute

-In the mid-1990s, an estimated 50 people spoke the Owens Valley Paiute language, also known as Eastern Mono.
+Hinton (1994) estimated that 50 people spoke the Owens Valley Paiute language, also known as Eastern Mono.
+Golla (2007) estimated the number to be under 30.

 Informal language classes exist and singers keep native language songs alive.
 Linguist Sydney Lamb studied this language in the 1950s and proposed the name Paviotso, but that was not widely adopted.